avipars/CS-Resources/data_struct2/README.md

   - Maximal # of children = (m(h+1)) / (m-1)
   - Number of leaves = from 2(ceil(m/2))^h to m^(h+1) -1

+  Easier way to understand:
   - bounds from B to 2B-1
   - B <= # of children < 2B
   - B = branching factor (bound of number of children), for 2-3 tree B = 2
     * either 2 children or 3 children
+  - non-leaf node with k children contains k-1 keys
+  - root has at least 2 children if not a leaf
+  - non-leaf node (besides root) has at least ceil(m/2) children

 ### Hash Table & Functions: